What is the Santa Claus Rally & How Will It Impact Your Traffic This December?

 - Provide quality stock-focused content that deals with the geopolitical, economic and pandemic-related questions currently dominating the markets

-- Join an Affiliate Network like ROI-C that will partner you up with brokers who offer similar content to add value to your users' trading journey and convert them into long-term investors
+- Join an Affiliate Network like ROI Collective that will partner you up with brokers who offer similar content to add value to your users' trading journey and convert them into long-term investors

 - Run information-based offers such as exclusive "how to trade the Santa Rally" live trading sessions to show your audience that you understand what they need